KamiyaMinoru/Gray-Theme---Check-Plus-GC/README.md

 Just copy&paste content of Gray.Css into the CSS textbox and apply it and you will see this theme apply to <Checker Plus for Google Calendar>

+Unfortunately,
-Unfortunately, due to some native bugs and Shadow DOM issues with this extension, the theme is not perfect.
+due to some native bugs and Shadow DOM issues with this extension, this theme is not perfect match to all elements;
 Please modify this yourself, or report your problem to the author of <Checker Plus for Google Calendar>